nikumar1206/loco/README.md

 - Ingress (via Traefik or NGINX)
     - Traefik is in Go, and surprisingly fast.
 Can handle load balancing, SSL termination, and routing quite well with minimal config.
     - Can 'upgrade' to envoy later for even more speed, at the cost of decent bit more configuration and work.
+- RBAC?
+    - might not need for Kubernetes for the MVP, unless we are letting ppl have direct access to underlying. def have application RBAC
 ### 4. CLI
 CLI that can help with loco integrations
 - Can generate loco.toml file, or validate it.